kingcsharp/msr-fsr/README.md

     To run the backend, open the solution in Visual Studio 2019 and run it with MSR.Answer.API as your startup project

 **UI:**
+Beware that the UI will not start if the backend isn't running or otherwise cannot be connected to.
+Usually running it first in visual studio will suffice.

     cd MSR.UI/MSR.UI.Answer